ILikeAI/AlwaysReddy/README.md

 If you get an error saying you need to install ffmpeg, try the steps here: https://github.com/openai/whisper#setup

+## Known Issues:
+- For me it crashes if I spam the record hotkey, I havent worked out why just yet.

 ## Troubleshooting:
 If you have issues try deleting the venv folder and starting again.
 Set VERBOSE = True in the config to get more detailed logs and error traces